Categories: Grand Prairie Dentist

 Is There a Way to Make Teeth Stronger?

 Did you know that your teeth are the strongest parts of your body?
 Did you also know that, in some ways, they’re also the most vulnerable?
 Your teeth are unique in how they interact with the rest of your body, and in how they react when injured or afflicted with an infection (tooth decay).
-Understanding how and why they’re so exceptional can help you make your teeth stronger, and healthy enough to last lifetime.
+Understanding how and why they’re so exceptional can help you make your teeth stronger, and healthy enough to last a lifetime.

 Teeth Strength and Vulnerability